gbeserra95/myTasks/README.md

 # myTaks

-### myTasks is a JavaScript TO-DO list developed by me as part of my studies in [DEVinHouse](https://github.com/gbeserra95/DEVinHouse).
+### A JavaScript TO-DO list developed by me as part of my studies in [DEVinHouse](https://github.com/gbeserra95/DEVinHouse).

 ## Project requirements